noahlandis/WizardSupplyCo/docs/DesignDoc.md

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View
 > Tier above._

+Our ViewModel tier includese a number of services which isolate behavior involving fetching data from each of our backend API resources.
+These data fetching services include UsersService, CartsService, InventoryService, and OrdersService.
+We also have a few supporting services which do not directly call backend API endpoints, such as AuthService, UpdateService, and MessageService.

+These services serve as a communication layer between our feature components and the backend model tier.

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**
 > static models (UML class diagrams) with some details such as critical attributes and methods._